 The outdoor coil thermistor is a 10Kohm resistor used for multiple system operations.
 It provides the coil/liquid line temperature to the primary control module and user interface.
-It is used for low ambient operation and assistance with OAT temperature measurement.
-The sensor must be securely mounted to the tube connecting the coil and distributor.
+It is used for low ambient operation, defrost initiation, defrost termination and assistance with OAT temperature measurement.
+The sensor must be securely mounted to the tube connecting the EXV and distributor.
 See Fig. 28 for proper placement.
 See Table 4 for proper resistances.